 She writes about art, music, and film with regard to how they shape culture.
 She likes animals and comics and believes people have the capacity to accomplish amazing things.

-Jeffrey is an educator and former mental health professional.
+Jeffrey is the founder and editor in chief of Erraticus, as well as an educator and former mental health professional.

 He writes about psychology, religion, and history, emphasizing the roles mythology and narrative play in how we create meaningful lives.

 He has been published by Valuewalk and the Foundation for Economic Education, and resides in Cascadia.